globocom/GloboDNS/doc/setup.md

 ## Installing

 In order to install GloboDNS in your enviroment you'll need to follow the steps bellow, please don't skip any step!
+In the lab environment, you can run bind and globodns on the same server.

 **1. User and groups**